pqabelian/abelian-community-website/docs/downloads/latest.md

 2. Bug fixes

 **New version Features:**
+1. Support Abelian Layer 2 network - QDay, allowing users to view blockchain data, manage ERC20 tokens, use decentralized exchanges, stake ABEL tokens across chains, and access various DeFi apps.
-1. Supports both Legacy wallet addresses and new MLP addresses.
+2. Supports both Legacy wallet addresses and new MLP addresses.
 For the advantages of MLP (Multi-Layer Privacy) accounts, refer to the [Desktop Wallet Pro - Release Notes](/downloads/latest#abelian-desktop-wallet-pro-mlp).
-2. It is recommended to create a new wallet account (MLP address) after upgrading, and transfer all ABEL balances from old accounts to the new MLP wallet account.
+3. It is recommended to create a new wallet account (MLP address) after upgrading, and transfer all ABEL balances from old accounts to the new MLP wallet account.
-3. After creating the new wallet account (MLP address), Backup the 24-word mnemonic (recovery phrase) in Account "Profile."
+4. After creating the new wallet account (MLP address), Backup the 24-word mnemonic (recovery phrase) in Account "Profile."
 This mnemonic can be imported using the Desktop Wallet Pro.
 :::

 ---